-From Davao City International airport, ride a jeepney or a cab and tell the driver to drop you off near Gaisano Mall or Victoria plaza.
+From Davao City International airport, ride a jeepney or a cab and tell the driver to drop you off near Gaisano Mall or Victoria Plaza.
 This is where the van terminal going to Mati is located.
-Fare is 220 pesos as of this writing.
+The fare is 220 pesos as of this writing.
 If you wish to travel by bus, head over to Ecoland terminal.
-Fare is 210 pesos.
+The fare is 210 pesos.
 By the way, while most cities have white color taxi cabs, Davao has all the colors.
 Black, pink, yellow etc. They just look so cute.:)

 Sample Breakdown of Expenses:

 |Fare to Dahican Beach||200|

 |Ultralight plane ride(2,500 each)||7500|

 |Entrance to Pangyan&Subangan||210|

 |Van fare to Davao City||660|

 If you want to add something on this list or you have questions, feel free to leave your message in the comment box below. 🙂 Also, I would be very happy if you share this article to help our kababayans in Mati, Davao Oriental promote their amazing place.